ABOUT ONE LOVE

 One in three women and one in four men experience relationship abuse in their lifetime.
 Young women ages 16-24 are at three times greater risk.
 Three women a day are killed by their partners in the U.S. alone.
 The statistics around relationship abuse make it a public health epidemic that all of us have a stake in changing.

-One Love exists for one reason: Yeardley Love was killed, and her death was avoidable if anyone in her life understood the warning signs of an unhealthy and increasingly dangerous relationship.
-This realization – that Yeardley’s death might have been prevented – is the driving force behind our work to educate young people about relationship abuse and rally them in a campaign that can change the statistics.
+One Love exists for one reason: Yeardley Love was killed, and her death was preventable if anyone in her life understood the warning signs of an unhealthy and increasingly dangerous relationship.
+This realization is the driving force behind our work to educate young people about relationship abuse and rally them in a campaign that can change the statistics.

 What started in 2010 out of a family’s wish to honor their daughter, expanded in 2015 into a national educational campaign to improve young people’s understanding of healthy versus unhealthy relationships.
 Using emotionally compelling content, and a peer workshop model, we are reaching hundreds of thousands of young people, teaching them how to recognize signs of abuse, and providing them with the language and tools required to navigate these relationships.

 As we continue to scale this campaign, engaging even more young people as leaders of this work, we are focused on ensuring the campaign reflects the perspectives and interests of all who are impacted by this issue.
-Working closely with individuals at schools and colleges, youth-facing organizations from churches to after school programs to community agencies, and domestic violence advocates across the country, we will reach more people and engage more voices in what can be a truly human campaign for change.
-Together we can change the statistics and end relationship abuse.
+Working closely with individuals at schools and colleges, youth-facing organizations, and domestic violence advocates across the country, we will reach more people and engage more voices in a truly human campaign for change.
+As Sharon Love, Yeardley’s mom, said early on, “We model off Mothers Against Drunk Driving in our approach, and our goal is to change the statistics and social norms around abuse in one generation.”

 ABOUT THE EXECUTIVE DIRECTOR POSITION